Have you ever jumped into your car, turned the key, and nothing happened? If so, did thoughts like this start racing through your head?

-A car battery can last an average of five to seven years if the vehicle is driven regularly.
-A car that’s kept in storage and not driven for an extended period may need a new battery sooner.
+A car battery can last an average of three to five years if the vehicle is driven regularly.
+A car kept in storage and not driven for an extended period may need a new battery sooner.

 If you’re left stranded and need a jump-start, here are the appropriate steps to get you back on the road.

 2. Position the vehicles appropriately.
-Once help arrives, position the vehicle with the dead battery and the running vehicle so they’re facing each other.
-If you’re in a parking lot, this may be difficult so get them as close together as possible.
-Automatic transmission cars should be placed in park and manual transmission cars should be put in neutral.
-For extra safety, be sure to use the parking brakes in both cars.
+Once help arrives, position the vehicle with the dead battery and the running vehicle so they face each other.
+If you’re in a parking lot, getting them as close together as possible may be difficult.
+Automatic transmission cars should be placed in park, and manual transmission cars should be put in neutral.
+For extra safety, use the parking brakes in both cars.

 3. Turn off the running car.
-Once the cars are positioned appropriately, turn off the radio, headlights, interior lights, etc. Once this has been done, turn the car off.
+Once the vehicles are positioned appropriately, turn off the radio, headlights, interior lights, etc. Once this has been done, turn the car off.